 Table 8.3 presents response rates by province.
 These rates are not weighted and use, as a base, the initial YITS sample count.
-Since YITS is longitudinal using a funnel approach, this means that only responding units from cycle 1 were followed in cycle 2.
-As a result, the initial sample size for cycle 2 was 29,687.
+Since YITS is longitudinal using a funnel approach, this means that only responding units from a previous cycle were followed in the current cycle.
+As a result, the initial sample size for cycle 4 was 22,626.
 The respondent count includes persons who were interviewed, persons contacted but confirmed to be outside the YITS target population by year of birth and persons whom a household contact confirmed as deceased.
 (The latter two groups are included in the respondent count because they provided all the relevant information, given their special status).
-Table 8.3 shows provincial response rates for cycle 1, cycle 2, as well as the longitudinal response rate.
+Table 8.3 shows provincial response rates for cycles 1 through 4, as well as the longitudinal response rate.